 Belarus - Eating and sleeping

-It will come as no surprise that this section begins with a few words about vodka.
+It will come as no surprise that this section begins with a few words about vodka (водка).
 Virtually all of the countries in this part of the world lay claim to being the first to distil this spirit of mythical status, each claim probably having as much validity as the others.
 Whatever the truth, it’s an inescapable fact that vodka distillation is big business.
-Every supermarket and shop has row upon row of vodka bottles of all shapes and sizes, with a wide variance in quality and price.
+Every supermarket and shop has row upon row of vodka bottles of all shapes and sizes, varying widely in quality and price.
 It’s usually colourless and free of flavourings, although there is a huge market around the world for spirits flavoured with so-called complementary additives such as pepper, honey, grasses and fruit (eg: lemon, raspberry or cranberry).
 Most people in Belarus drink it straight and unflavoured, as do I. There is an active market in home-distilled vodka and people out in the country are particularly inventive when it comes to making use of organic material for this purpose, usually potatoes.
 It often tastes surprisingly smooth but can be astonishingly high in alcohol content, so if offered, by all means give it a try but do treat it with extreme caution and absolute respect.
 I’ve experienced a few terrible hangovers after a night of domashnaya (‘home’) vodka.
-And I have never drunk it without knowing its source or being able to trust the founder of the feast.
+But I have never drunk it without knowing its source or being able to trust the founder of the feast.

 The cuisine of Belarus derives from the same historical and cultural sources as those of its neighbours and is an articulation of the people’s relationship with the land.
-So if you’ve travelled in Russia, Ukraine, Poland and the Baltic states, you will recognise dishes and recipes that are common to each.
+So if you’ve travelled in Russia, Ukraine, Poland and the Baltic states you will recognise dishes and recipes that are common to each.
 For generations, local people have grown their own produce, particularly potatoes, root vegetables and fruits.
 This is no surprise, for to do so reflects some of the key historical features of life here across the centuries: long and unrelenting winters, short but intense growing seasons, political and social tyranny, the intensely physical and demanding workload of the peasantry and periodic famine.
 The resilience needed to combat all of these privations has to be fuelled by hot, nourishing and restorative food.
 For generations it was a simple question of survival.

-The staple diet of those in rural communities was always related to the potato and other root vegetables because, for those living close to the land, this type of dish made good use of produce that was grown locally.
+The staple diet of those in rural communities was always related to the potato and other root vegetables because for those living close to the land, this type of dish made good use of produce that was grown locally.
 Historically, the timing of meals for those working the fields always depended upon the beginning and end of their working day.
 A big breakfast, around dawn, based on boiled potatoes and baked pancakes, was followed by the main meal of the day around noon.
 Often served in the fields, the first course would consist of borsch (beetroot soup) laden with vegetables, potatoes, mushrooms and occasionally meat.
 In fact, to call this dish ‘soup’ does it something of an injustice, for it is a meal all of its own.
 The second course would be a dish based on cereals and more potatoes, washed down with kvas, kompote or sour milk.
 When the sun was at its height, it was a nourishing, filling meal, packed with energy-fuelling nutrients to keep the workers going until dusk.
-Supper at home after dusk would inevitably be more potatoes, this time with some form of stock.
+Supper at home after dark would inevitably be more potatoes, this time with some form of stock.
 There was always a plentiful supply of bread, cereals and meat in the autumn and winter.
-Spring was the hungriest season of all, simply because last year’s store of produce would have been consumed during the harsh winter.
+Spring was the hungriest season of all, simply because last year’s store of produce would have been consumed during the harsh winter